Nighttime Noise and Speeding in Nou Llevant: German Residents Demand Quiet

 A few days ago there was a collision near Calle Bogotá: a car apparently lost control in a curve and hit another vehicle.
 The suspected driver then left the car and ran away, according to witnesses.
 Fortunately nobody was seriously injured, but the scene further frayed the nerves of the neighborhood.

-Residents have filed formal complaints, started petitions and sought talks with local representatives.
+Residents have filed formal complaints, started petitions and sought talks with local representatives, a situation detailed in Sleepless Nights in Nou Llevant: When the Street Keeps You Awake.
 They are calling for concrete measures: construction bollards at critical points, fixed speed controls and a visible presence of law enforcement — not just reminder notes.

 Between new-build comfort and old structures